yarisvt/tyk-docs/tyk-docs/content/shared/gateway-config.md

 EV: <b>TYK_GW_POLICIES_POLICYPATH</b><br />
 Type: `string`<br />

-This option is used for storing a policies  if `policies.policy_source` is set to `file`. it should be some existing file path on hard drive
+This option only applies in OSS deployment when the `policies.policy_source` is either set to `file` or an empty string.
+If `policies.policy_path` is set, then Tyk will load policies from all the JSON files under the directory specified by the `policies.policy_path` option.
+In this configuration, Tyk Gateway will allow policy management through the Gateway API.

 ### ports_whitelist
 EV: <b>TYK_GW_PORTWHITELIST</b><br />